-An Unexploded Ordnance Project (UXO) Clearance Project for Madeline Lake Ranges is currently underway and will continue throughout the summer season.
+An Unexploded Ordnance Project (UXO) Project for the Goose Lake Range is currently underway and will continue throughout the 2022 summer season.

 Several Band Member UXO Technicians are employed for this project.
 The Project has been undertaken with OKIB control and oversight to ensure that clearance work is being performed to a standard acceptable to OKIB; and that we understand costs associated with that level of safety.